caiych/CodeforcesHelper/README.md

 # Features

-* Automatically parse the HTML of a given problem ID in a problem set(gym).
+* Automatically parse the HTML of a given problem ID in a problem set.
 * Generate a testscript.
 * Compile and test a source code ( only C++ is available so far ).